Posted on Dec 09, 2022

 Structuring your narrative

 Once you have a great story idea, you need to actually put it down on paper (or in a book editor, but paper sounds better, doesn’t it?).
 Many authors write when inspiration strikes, following their intuition for chapters on end without a plan.
-While this approach might be powerful to get things going, it can be useful to think about how to structure your novel early on in the writing process to avoid running into plot holes and writing yourself into a corner.
+While this approach might be powerful to get things going, it can be useful to think about how you'll structure your story early on in the writing process to avoid running into plot holes and writing yourself into a corner.

 Luckily, in literature there are a few common story structures every author can refer to when plotting, starting with the most popular of them all 一 the Three-Act structure.